adelinanedelea/array-soting-algorithms1/README.md

-we implement 3 sorting algorithms for integer arrays
+# Sorting Algorithms for Integrer